z46h1/ngx-imagesloaded/README.md

 [![NPM Downloads](https://img.shields.io/npm/dt/ngx-imagesloaded.svg?style=flat-square)](https://www.npmjs.com/package/ngx-imagesloaded)
 [![NPM License](https://img.shields.io/npm/l/ngx-imagesloaded.svg?style=flat-square)](https://www.npmjs.com/package/ngx-imagesloaded)

 Angular 2+ wrapper package around [imagesLoaded by Desandro](https://imagesloaded.desandro.com).
 Detect when images have been loaded.
+It is forked project.
+The difference from the original is that directive is used on the collection instead on parent element.
+Fixed watching event failed, done, progress as well.

 ## Table of Contents
 - [Installation](#installation)